 Hamstring strains are one of the most common sports injuries.
 There are many ways chiropractors help athletes recover from a strain and reduce the chances of them reoccurring.
 Sports chiropractic treatment for hamstring strains involves reducing pain, reducing muscle tension, and improving biomechanics.
 Sports chiropractors work to strengthen the injured hamstring and surrounding muscles, examine movement patterns, and educate the athlete on lifestyle modifications.

 How does chiropractic care reduce hamstring pain?

 The most common way chiropractors reduce pain is through chiropractic manipulation/adjustment.
 Chiropractic adjustments are most effective in decreasing pain for 2-3 days after the adjustment is given.
-Common areas adjusted with a hamstring injury are the pelvis, hip, knee, and ankle.
+Common areas adjusted with a hamstring injury are the low back, hip, knee, and ankle.
 It’s important to include other types of treatment with an adjustment to help the effects last.
 Chiros in Motion reduces pain after a pulled hamstring by decreasing muscle tension through soft tissue work, therapeutic exercises, and modifying movement biomechanics.

 How to reduce the likelihood of a hamstring re-injury.